-Kansas Amber Alert Issued For Amber Lynn Rewerts-Schiavoni
+CANCELLED: Kansas Amber Alert Issued For Amber Lynn Rewerts-Schiavoni

 Vehicle(s):

-No known vehicles at this time
+No known vehicles at this time——————-

 Latest Information: